Skip to main content

 In-memory store

-In-memory data stores (such as Redis) are high-performance databases that store data entirely in memory, enabling extremely fast read and write operations.
-These systems are often used for caching, message brokering, and as temporary storage for dynamic data that does not require long-term persistence.
+In-memory data stores (such as Redis) are high-performance databases that keep data entirely in RAM, making read and write operations extremely fast.
+They are well suited to caching, message brokering, and short-lived state that does not need long-term persistence.

-• Rate limiting and fail2ban data, such as the number of messages sent by a specific sender or the number of failed authentication attempts from a specific IP address.
+• Rate limiting and fail2ban counters, such as the number of messages sent by a given sender or the number of failed authentication attempts from an IP.

 • ACME tokens for SSL/TLS certificate management.

-• Certain e-mail tracking data, such as greylisting tokens and Sieve auto-responder IDs.
+• Short-lived tracking data such as greylisting tokens and Sieve auto-responder IDs.

 Backends